mrkkrp/markkarpov.com/tutorial/megaparsec.md

     test _ = Nothing
 ```

-Finally let us have a test parser which parses a sum:
+Finally, let us have a test parser that parses a sum:

 ```haskell
 pSum :: Parser (Int, Int)